• Skip to main content

 5. Eternal Flame

-Plant owners who need a burst of color in their garden should definitely opt for this dazzling plant aptly called the Eternal Flame.
+Plant owners who need a burst of color in their garden should opt for this dazzling plant aptly called the Eternal Flame.

 The Calathea crocata is one of the hundreds of species that exist in the Marantaceae plant family.